Best practices for designing your own user manual templates

 If you have exclusively used template styles and want to change the design, all you need to do is to change the style definitions.
 If you’ve applied manual formatting, however, you will need to update all manual formatting by hand.
 This can result in many hours of extra work, particularly if you have multiple documents.

-Want to save time and avoid strategic mistakes?
+Do you want to save lots of time and avoid potential strategic mistakes?